 Aging in Place / Universal Design

 Today’s homes not only include energy-efficient features and eco-friendly materials, but many also include multi-generational living environments.
-These popular home plans provide living areas with essential spaces, interior features, privacy considerations, and universal design to help address the needs of aging family members and those with physical disabilities.
+These popular home plans provide living areas with essential spaces, interior features, privacy considerations, and universal design to help address the needs of your aging family members and those with physical disabilities.
+You might be looking for a Certified Aging-In-Place Specialist near you to help with your remodeling project.
+You’re in luck, we’ve done the CAPS homework, have several projects to show for it, and you can move forward with confidence.

-For Safety, Ease, and Peace of Mind: Our CAPS-certified specialist is trained to design, plan, and execute a project with the specific challenges that come with housing aging loved-ones, and ADA compliant requirements.
+For Safety, Ease, and Peace of Mind: Our CAPS remodelers (certified aging in place specialist) is trained to design, plan, and execute a project with the specific challenges that come with housing aging loved-ones, and ADA compliant requirements.

 Home Remodeling for Multiple Generations